kialo/moodle-mod_kialo/development/README.md

 ## Run Moodle locally

-This starts Moodle locally on port 88 with MariaDB running on port 3366.
+This starts Moodle locally on port 8080 with MariaDB running on port 3366.
 This is using non-default ports to avoid conflicts with already running services.
+It also starts the hosted version of the Moodle app on port 8100.

 It locally mounts moodle in the folder `moodle`.
 To test changes to the plugin code, you can use `development/sync.sh` to copy over the code into the `moodle/mod/kialo` folder.